bootsma/bootsma/README.md

 - 👋 Hi, I’m @bootsma
 - 👀 I’m interested in programming (C/C++/C#, Python, Java, MATLAB), art, music, philosphy, cryptocurrencies, machine learning, medical imaging
 - 👀 I'm also on gitlab: https://gitlab.com/bootsma but most of those projects are private due to industry involvement
-- 💞️ I’m looking to collaborate on interesting projects relate/d to technology in art, imaging, healthcare, and augmented reality
+- 💞️ I’m looking to collaborate on interesting projects related to technology in art, imaging, healthcare, and augmented reality
 - 📫 How to reach me: bootsma at gmail.com, I'm also on gitlab:

 <!---